rseng/jeaporady/README.md

 1. Choose a team or person to start first.
 2. They can choose a category and dollar amount, and are asked the question.
-3. At the end of the host reading the question they have 5 seconds to respond.
+3. At the end of the host reading the question the host can allow up to some amount of time for someone to respond.
+This can be explicitly timed, or what I do is wait until it feels like nobody is responding, then I sing the Jeaporady music and the end of the song means timeis up.
 4. The first to buzz in gets to answer - in the form of a question "Who is..." or "What is.." etc.
  - If correct, the team gets the dollar amount, and to choose the next question.
- - If incorrect, you can either deduct the amount and let others try, or it might be easier to just give others a chance to answer.
+ - If incorrect, you should deduct the amount and others are given a chance to answer.
  - If nobody gets it, the host reads the answer and then the last person correct gets to choose the question.
-5. Daily double (I don't think) is implemented yet, but if/when it is, the team gets to put in a wager for some amount.
+5. Daily double can appear a minimum of once, and a maximum of three times.
+There can only be one daily double in the first round (single) and then up to two in the double round.
+You'll need to manually set `isDailyDouble` on the questions you want.
 6. The final question has a category, and teams get to put down an amount to guess, and then they win or lose that amount.
 They have 30 seconds to guess, etc.

-## TODO

-- add workflow that looks for changed file in data, validates
-- remember how the game works so I could host it :)
+### Writing Games

+To write a game, the easiest thing to do is copy a file in `_data/boards` to your own custom name.
+For each game, you are required to have three rounds:

+ - single
+ - double
+ - final

+Each of "single" and "double" requires 6 columns (categories) each with (recommended) 5 questions.
+If you change the number of questions the board will grow appropriately, but make sure you have the same number across each one.
+This will be tested in the automation workflow.
+You also are required to have (under the "double" round one `isDailyDouble` question.
+The final question is randomly chosen from the set you provide, so make sure to provide at least two.
+It's recommnded to run new sets of questions on your localhost, and only to only add your game to the website after that (to ensure nobody can cheat).

 ## Thanks